usc-isi-i2/t2wml/backend/causx/documentation.md

 ### Full description of flow through the basic functions

->how does the data flow through the system from uploading/dropping in a file to generating the FIDIL file.

 ##### Part One: Setting up the annotation

 1. `api/causx/token` - gets the session token for the project